Lkthal/Coffee-Music-Media/README.md

+## Coffee Music Media

+Smooth jazz puts people in the mood to study, relax, and enjoy being in the moment.
+The music application feature music that will allow people to put their mind at ease.
+The application was part of the bloc curriculum and I further expand on it by adding more music and will continue to implement new features in the future.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>